kuzzleio/sdk-csharp/doc/1/controllers/realtime/count/index.md

 code: true
 type: page
 title: CountAsync
-description: Count subscribers for a subscription room.
+description: Counts subscribers for a subscription room.
 ---

 # CountAsync

-Count the number of subscribers for a subscription room
+Counts the number of subscribers for a subscription room

 ## Arguments